 Monday Tuesday Wednesday Thursday Friday

-02 EXAM II CHP 24 03 04 CHP 24 05 06 CHP 25 Last drop day with no "WF"
+01 EXAM II CHP 22, 23 02 03 CHP 23, 24 04 05 CHP 24 Last drop day with no "WF"

-09 CHP 25 10 11 CHP 26 12 13 FINAL EXAM
+08 CHP 24 09 10 CHP 25 11 12 FINAL EXAM

-In general, the last part of lectures on Fridays will be utilized for discussion, which will start at ~ 04:20 PM.
-This will allow students to ask questions from homework, previous lecture material and so forth.
-Lecture will incorporate 50 minutes of time followed with a ~8-10 minute break.
-Exams will cover all material up to and including material from the previous Friday.
-Lecture will continue with new material, 5-10 minutes after the completion of each unit exam.
+In general, the last part of lectures will be utilized for discussion, which will start around 04:30 PM.
+This will allow students to clarify questions from homework, previous lecture material and so forth.
+Discussion handouts, to be completed before leaving, will also be given.
+Lectures will incorporate 50 minutes of time followed with a 10 minute break.
+Exams will generally cover all material up to and including material from the previous Friday.
+Lectures subsequent to exams will then continue with new material, 15 minutes after the completion of each unit exam.
+The lecture on Aug.
+10 will be a full lecture.
+The final exam will be cumulative and will be 2 hours in duration.